ranker-M/ranker-M.github.io/clipboard-landing-page-master/README.md

 I also used Gulp javascript tool to convert Sass code into Css code.
 It gave me valuable insights about this proccess.
 Rather than using Visual Studio extensions to solve this problem, I learned much more with making it manually.

 I used Figma to understand sizes of components and texts in the design images.
-It was very helpful to me to create a pixel-perfect page.
+It was very helpful for me to create more accurate page.

 ### Continued development